 The mower may cut poorly or unevenly.
 The V-belts may slip or come off during use.
 The belt may squeal or wear quickly.
 The mower may vibrate excessively when the clutch is engaged.
 The mower may be hard to shift or may not move when the clutch is engaged.
 The engine may not start, may lose power, or may die during use.

-If grass is poorly or unevenly cut, try mowing at a slower speed and adjusting the engine speed with instructions in your owner’s manual.
+- If grass is poorly or unevenly cut, try mowing at a slower speed and adjusting the riding lawn mower engine speed with instructions in your owner’s manual.
 Scrape away any dried grass and other debris caked under the mower deck.
 Sharpen or replace dull or bent blades (see the Rotary Lawn Mower Fix-It Guide).
 Check and replace a worn belt.

-If the V-belt slips or comes off during use, clear any debris in the belt area, adjust the drive-belt tension (see below), or have the belt replaced.
+- If the riding lawn mower V-belt slips or comes off during use, clear any debris in the belt area, adjust the drive-belt tension (see below), or have the belt replaced.
 Adjust and tighten pulley fasteners or have a service center replace worn parts.

-If the mower vibrates excessively when the clutch is engaged, scrape away any debris accumulated under the deck.
+- If a riding lawn mower vibrates excessively when the clutch is engaged, scrape away any debris accumulated under the deck.
 Balance the blade (see the Rotary Lawn Mower Fix-It Guide) and replace the blade if needed.
 If that fails, adjust drive-belt tension (see below).
 If you find that the drive belt, pulley, or other belt-drive part is damaged, consider having it replaced by a professional.

-If the mower is hard to shift or doesn’t move when the clutch is engaged, adjust the drive-belt tension (see below).
+- If a riding lawn mower is hard to shift or doesn’t move when the clutch is engaged, adjust the drive-belt tension (see below).
 Also make sure the mower is lubricated according to the owner’s manual specifications.
 As needed, have the mower serviced for damaged or maladjusted clutch/brake pedal linkage.

-If the engine doesn’t start, loses power, or dies during use, see the Small Engine Fix-It Guide for additional suggestions.
+- If a riding lawn mower engine doesn’t start, loses power, or dies during use, see the Small Engine Fix-It Guide for additional suggestions.

 Larger riding mowers typically have a safety switch that stops the engine if the driver leaves the seat with the transmission in gear or the parking brake off.
 If the engine won’t start, test the switch.